brsoftware/Txter/README.md

 ![Screenshot of Txter 0.8.0](screen.png)

 ## What is Txter?
 Txter is a text editor.
 In another word, it is a source code editor.
-Developers can use Txter to develop software(s) and project(s) at lease 6 (six) programming languages.
+Developers can use Txter to develop software(s) and project(s) at lease 7 (seven) programming languages.

 You can reproduce, copy, share, learn from it, change, mark and download any file(s) from this project unlimited times (until further notice), as it is a freeware.